Graeme Souness: Media work

 Souness has appeared as a television analyst in the UK and Ireland regularly since his managerial career ended.
-He is currently one of the main analysts on Sky Sports coverage of the Premier League, regularly appearing on the Super Sunday programme featuring the biggest head-to-head matches, and was one of the main pundits used on their UEFA Champions League coverage until they lost the rights in 2015.
-Souness now also works for TV3 in Ireland and beIN Sports in Qatar, mainly during international summer tournaments and Champions League game weeks.
-He also appears on Sky Sports coverage of the League Cup and Scotland internationals.
+He was one of the main analysts on Sky Sports coverage of the Premier League, regularly appearing on the Super Sunday programme featuring the biggest head-to-head matches, and was one of the main pundits used on their UEFA Champions League coverage until they lost the rights in 2015.
+He left Sky Sports on 30 April 2023.

 Souness previously featured on RTÉ's live coverage of the UEFA Champions League and on their highlights show Premier Soccer Saturday, covering the Premier League.
 He was also regularly seen covering RTÉ's coverage of Republic of Ireland football internationals.
 Souness contributed to RTÉ Sport's coverage of the 2010 FIFA World Cup, alongside Johnny Giles, Eamon Dunphy, Liam Brady, Ronnie Whelan, Denis Irwin, Ossie Ardiles and Dietmar Hamann for the duration of the group stage.

 During analysis of the World Cup match between Ghana and Serbia on 13 June 2010, Souness made a controversial comment involving Nemanja Vidić and Fernando Torres live on air, commenting, "Vidic got raped... sorry, taken apart by Torres at Liverpool", which forced RTÉ to censure Souness and publicly apologise after a commercial break.

-In 2021, Souness was accused of "lazy punditry" by fellow Sky Sports pundit and fellow ex-Liverpool player Jamie Carragher during coverage of the Anti-Glazers protests by Manchester United fans at Old Trafford on 2 May.
-This came after Souness suggested that the reason for the protests was anger arising from a relative lack of success on the pitch since 2013 and not any anger towards the owners.
-Carragher hit back at this citing the formation of FC United and the protests in 2010 as reasons against Souness' comments.

-As a pundit, Souness is also known for his frequent criticism of Manchester United's Paul Pogba.
+As a pundit, Souness is also known for his frequent criticism of Paul Pogba.
 Pogba himself is unaware what he has done to warrant such criticism.
 Instead, he affirms he has no idea of Souness' existence.